 Living Allowance and Money Management

 It is possible to access a U.S. bank account with a major debit card at most ATMs in urban areas.
-You can only take out kwacha from an ATM, not dollars, although it is possible to exchange money in cities.
+You can withdraw kwacha from an ATM, not U.S. dollars, although it is possible to exchange money in cities.

-Volunteers are encouraged to add a trusted family member or friend to their bank accounts or grant them power of attorney.
+Peace Corps Volunteers are encouraged to add a trusted family member or friend to their bank accounts in the U.S. or to grant them Power of Attorney.
 Handling banking issues from Malawi can be extremely difficult and sometimes impossible.
-It is not uncommon for banks to shut off your debit or credit cards due to your “unusual activity" (of traveling in Malawi and other countries) or for cards to be stolen or lost.
-Having a second party attached to your finances can make your life much easier when these things happen.
+Make sure your debit and credit cards will not expire while you are in Malawi and that you alert your bank to your travel plans.
+It is not uncommon for banks to shut off debit or credit cards due to "unusual activity" (of traveling in Malawi and other countries) or for cards to be stolen or lost.
+Having a second party attached to your finances can make your life much easier if these things happen.

 Malawi has a limited number of television stations, which offer a few local news segments and programming from South Africa and Europe.
 There are several FM radio stations, some of which play popular music.
 Many Volunteers bring or buy short-wave radios so that they can listen to international broadcasts (BBC, Voice of America, Radio Deuschewella, etc.).

 Alcohol consumption in Malawi can carry negative connotations, especially for women, and communities may consider it disrespectful.
 For that reason, drinking is not permitted during the entirety of pre-service training.
 Throughout the rest of their service, Volunteers are strongly discouraged from drinking in their communities.
 In cities, social drinking is more accepted but should always be conducted in a modest and responsible manner.